 - Or others

 Note: This isn’t medical advice.
 If you have a medical condition, it’s best to ask your doctor for recommendations.

 These ergonomic crochet hooks aren’t a cure or treatment for hand pain.
-They’re designed to reduce discomfort on your wrists, fingers, and arms.
+They reduce discomfort on your wrists, fingers, and arms.

-If you have consistent aching, see a doctor.
-Here are some tips to reduce discomfort when crocheting.
+Have consistent aching?
+See a doctor.
+Here are tips to reduce discomfort when crocheting.